 So honey, please, I know it is a lot to ask for, just let me win that fight.
 You know I won’t stop until you tell me I am right, hug me, and say you love me.
 There would be much fewer tears and more time for more important things … like sleeping.

-Also, sorry for all the unnecessary crying about the most ridiculous things.
+Also, sorry for all the unnecessary crying for the most ridiculous topics.
 Just a little tip for you: Don’t get angry with me, just give me a kiss on my forehead and a quick shoulder rub.
 I promise it will help and again, save us a lot of time.

 Pregnant women tend to complain A LOT.
 I did for sure.
 Especially in the last few weeks of my pregnancy, I felt so uncomfortable every minute of the day.
 Walking, standing, sitting, or laying down, nothing helped.

-You always tried to help by making me go out for a walk or offering me a pillow when I wasn’t able to sleep during the night.
-Most of the time, I didn’t want you to fix anything, I just wanted you to hold me and tell me that everything would be over soon.
+You always tried to help by forcing me to go out for a walk, or offering me a pillow when I wasn’t able to sleep during the night.
+Sometimes, my love, I didn’t want you to fix anything, I just wanted you to hold me and tell me that everything would be over soon.

 All I needed was a little comfort from you, not a logical solution to my problems.
 So next time I am complaining about anything, don’t get annoyed and treat it like a problem that needs to be fixed.
 Just hold me and show me some love and empathy.